Bers1504/unity-hdrp-shadergraph-blit/README.md

 stuck with an older version of Unity in HDRP, Graphics.Blit will not work with Shader Graphs unless you use a workaround such as the one shown in this demo.

-For more information about Custom Render Texture and Shader Graphs, see:
+For more information about Custom Render Texture and Shader Graphs, see the note below section "Render Pipeline Compatibility":
 [Custom Render Texture Unity Documentation](https://docs.unity3d.com/2022.1/Documentation/Manual/class-CustomRenderTexture.html#:~:text=update%20and%20initialize-,Custom%20Render%20Textures,-in%20Shader%20Graph).